Gülçin Ergül

-Gülçin Ergül (born 30 October 1985) is a Turkish singer, songwriter, composer, dancer, choreographer, actress and yin yoga teacher.
+Gülçin Ergül (born 30 October 1985) is a Turkish singer, songwriter, composer, dancer, choreographer, actress, and yin yoga teacher.

-Life and Career
+Life and career

 1985–2004: Early years and education

 Ergül started her music career by studying piano at Pera Fine Arts Academy.
 She was then selected to join the Atatürk Cultural Centre State Opera and Children's Ballet Ensemble as well as the Children's Choir.
 She began to pick up roles and perform as a child actress in theatre.
 She played in adaptations of Bird Man and the Prince, Cinderella, Sleeping Beauty and The King and I. She completed her high school education at Mimar Sinan Fine Arts University State Conservatory Ballet Department.
 She graduated with an undergraduate degree from Mimar Sinan Fine Arts University State Conservatory Modern Dance Education.
 She then continued to work on different dance routines with choreographers from all over the world.
 Ergül then started taking private singing lessons during her high school years.

 2005–2009: Group Hepsi, Pepsi, Penti, Hepsi 1

-In 2005, she established a girl-band by the name of Hepsi with Cemre Kemer, Yasemin Yürük, Eren Bakıcı, in which Gülçin Ergül was the lead vocalist.
-Cemre Kemer's mother is a famous manager, Şebnem Özberk.
-When they were nine years old, they were student at same conservatory and her mother begun to build the group.
+In 2005, she established a girl-band named Hepsi with Cemre Kemer, Yasemin Yürük, Eren Bakıcı, and Gülçin Ergül was the lead vocalist.
+Cemre Kemer's mother is a manager, Şebnem Özberk.
+When they were nine years old, they were students at the same conservatory and her mother began to build the group.
 They released three albums, one EP and three soundtracks: Hepsi 1, Hepsi 2, Şaka (10+1), Tempo (Hepsi for Pepsi), Winx Club Turkish SoundTracks and "Jenerik Hepsi 1".
-In 2006 together with the band, she became the face of commercial brands Pepsi and Penti.
+In 2006, together with the band, she became the face of commercial brands Pepsi and Penti.
 She won more than 10 awards with Hepsi in Turkey.
 The band toured Turkey and abroad with Sezen Aksu and Kenan Doğulu in 2006 and 2007, respectively.
 They toured Turkey 7 times and abroad 2 times.
 She also guest starred with Hepsi in different TV series and movies.
 Hepsi then had a TV show in 2007 called Hepsi 1 which was aired by Turkish TV channels Show TV and ATV.
 She played the character "Gülçin" for two seasons.
-She has released with group their own stationery and school equipment line.
+She has released with the group their own stationery and school equipment line.
 This contains 160 different types of stationery equipment, varying from books, pens, pencils, art books, diaries etc. Ergül then left the band in 2009.